CMPSC-580-Allegheny-College-Spring-2024/exemplarproject-hayleepierce/README.md

 ### User Input

 This project uses [Streamlit](https://streamlit.io/) to create a dashboard for the user to input a search.
 The user's input is taken in as a string and the `lower()` function is used to make all characters within this string lowercase.
 Then the `split()` method is used to divide this string into a list.
-A list of English stopwords sourced from [NLTK](https://www.nltk.org/) is used to remove stopwords from this list.
+A list of English stopwords sourced from the [NLTK](https://www.nltk.org/) library is used to remove stopwords from this list.
 The [`combinations()`](https://docs.python.org/3/library/itertools.html#itertools.combinations) function from the `itertools` module is used to create several sublists of all the different combinations the remaining words can create.
 The sublists are ordered from combinations using the most words to the singular words; therefore, the first articles found will be the ones containing the longest combinations.

 ### Searching the Corpus